 From cell phones to satellite radio, there are now more ways than ever for drivers to become distracted.
 Distracted driving unnecessarily puts others at risk by increasing the likelihood of a serious or fatal accident.
-If you or a loved one were hurt by a distracted driver, getting the compensation you need could be an uphill battle.
+If you or a loved one were hurt in a Maryland distracted driving accident, getting the compensation you need could be an uphill battle.

 You shouldn’t have to worry that you’ll be injured or killed just because someone isn’t concentrating on driving.
 The automobile accident attorneys of Koonz McKenney Johnson & DePaolis LLP know what it takes to hold distracted drivers liable.
 Our team will investigate what happened in your case and go to work for you.

 Maryland Distracted Driving Accident Laws

 Maryland drivers cannot use their cell phones while driving in any way, unless they have a hands-free device.
 That means no texting, emailing, using apps, dialing, or talking without a speakerphone, Bluetooth wireless, or other hands-free apparatus.
 Drivers under the age of 18 are prohibited from all cell phone use, even hands-free.
 There are exceptions for emergencies, like calling 911 or dialing for police.

 While cell phones are a major cause of distracted driving, there are many others.
 Anything that takes the driver’s attention away from safely operating the vehicle may be considered a distraction.
 Some examples include: